SeleniumHQ/docker-selenium/README.md

 ## Troubleshooting

-All output is sent to stdout so it can be inspected by running:
+All output gets sent to stdout, so it can be inspected by running:
 ``` bash
 $ docker logs -f <container-id|container-name>
 ```